 Here in this article, I will explain how we can use computing and storage which are freely available to machine learning enthusiasts and how to best use it for computationally intensive projects where the data size can be greater than 100 GB.

 The main two resources I have used in such cases are Kaggle notebooks & datasets and Google Colab.
-Both of these tools can be combined to overcome some special cases of challenges also.
+Both of these tools can be combined and compliment each other to overcome some special cases of challenges also.

 A free Kaggle account can be registered at https://www.kaggle.com/.
 A good use case for a Kaggle notebook is when you want to run a time-consuming data preprocessing or data modeling pipeline without keeping your laptop awake all the time.
 This is possible by pressing the “save and run all” button before closing the notebook.
 Google Colab doesn’t have this feature but still we can use the best of both worlds to accomplish our requirements.